Logiqx/gps-wizard/docs/nmea/lookups/fix-mode.md

-### Proprietary Messages
+### Proprietary Sentences

-In addition to the [GSA](../messages/gsa.md) message, positioning mode is associated with a number of vendor-specific messages:
+In addition to the [GSA](../messages/gsa.md) sentence, positioning mode is associated with a number of vendor-specific messages:

 | Message ID | Description                         |
 | ---------- | ----------------------------------- |